algoseekgit/algoseek-public/edgar-filings-examples/README.md

 - `CLICKHOUSE_PASSWORD`: The password to authenticate
 - `CLICKHOUSE_DATABASE`: The database to use

-### Software
+### Software Requirements

+The provided examples are written in Python and use Jupyter notebooks for execution.
+A `Makefile` is included to automate the installation of dependencies and run the examples.
+This will work seamlessly on a Linux or MacOS environment.
+If you are using a different operating system, you can manually run the commands specified in the `Makefile`.

-You will need to have `python 3.10` installed in your system, you can download it from the [official website](https://www.python.org/downloads/).
+To run the examples, ensure that you have Python 3.10 installed on your system.
+You can download it from the [official website](https://www.python.org/downloads/).

+Additionally, the `Make` utility is required to execute the commands in the `Makefile`.
+It is typically available by default on Linux systems.
+If you don't have it, you can install it on a Linux system using `sudo apt install make`.
+For MacOS, you can install the Xcode command line tools with `xcode-select --install`.

 ## Usage